moaaadl/library-manager/readme.md

 Fork this project, play with the code, and maybe even add a new feature!
 Pull requests are welcome!

-A clean and simple command-line project to manage your book collection using Python and Object-Oriented Programming.

 ## How to Run It

 ```bash